 90% of consumers claim a video will help them make a purchasing decision.
 It won’t be wrong to say video content is the dictator of the content world.

 Above all, it is the hectic human schedule which favors the 2-minute video over the 15-minute read.
 Planning to incorporate video into your email marketing campaign?

 Here are a few benefits to start with:

 Let us see the impact of video in your email marketing campaign.
 If you were not aware, having a video in an email:

 - Firstly, increases the open rate by 19%.

 - Secondly, the click-through rate rises by 50%.

 - Most importantly, reduce unsubscribes by 26%.

 The idea is to make your email compelling enough for the user to stick around.
 If you have got their attention, conversion is not far away.
 In addition, the rise of open rates on mobile phones has made it easier to incorporate video in your email marketing campaign.

-Let us check out the best practices while using video in email marketing campaign.
+Let us check out the best practices while using video in an email marketing campaign.